Tiling dense hypergraphs: Applications

 In the ordinary embedding problem any combination of edges can be used to embed the guest graph.
-However, in many applications the host graph may contain certain conflicting edges, and our task is to find a conflict-free embedding.\footnote{So the embedding is only allowed to use one edge of any conflicting pair.} An interesting special case of this problem arises when the conflicts between edges form an equivalence relation with each equivalence class presenting a \emph{colour}.
-In other words, the host graph is edge-coloured and we have to find a \emph{rainbow} copy of the guest graph, meaning that all its edges have distinct colours.
-Apart from being a natural question on its own, this encodes many combinatorial problems such as the Ryser--Brualdi--Stein Conjecture on Latin squares and Ringel's tree-packing conjecture~\cite{KPS+22}.
+However, in many applications the host graph may contain certain conflicting edges, and our task is to find a conflict-free embedding (using at most one edge of any conflicting pair).
+An interesting special case of this problem arises when the conflicts between edges form an equivalence relation.
+If we identify each equivalence class with a \emph{colour}, the host graph is edge-coloured and we have to find a \emph{rainbow} copy of the guest graph, meaning that all its edges have distinct colours.
+Apart from being a natural question on its own, this encodes many combinatorial problems such as the Ryser--Brualdi--Stein Conjecture on Latin squares~\cite{KPS+22} and Ringel's tree-packing conjecture~\cite{MPS21}.